 Food and the Megacity: How Urbanisation and Technology are Changing the Way China Eats

-For decades, economists liked to say that when the United States sneezed, the rest of the world caught a cold.
-Today, the country reaching for a handkerchief first isn’t the US, but China.
-In the past half-century, it has turned itself into an economic superpower while lifting millions of people out of poverty in the process.
+In the past half-century, China has turned itself into an economic superpower while lifting millions of people out of poverty in the process.
 And inevitably, China’s increasing economic might has consequences—not least within global food systems.
 It’s timely, then, to explore emerging food trends in China, especially in its megacities—defined by the UN as cities with at least 10 million residents.
 A collaboration between SPACE10 and YEAST.—a future-of-food laboratory based in Shanghai—this report identifies 12 of the most interesting food trends in those megacities.

 China’s development has been staggering.
 For instance, according to the International Monetary Fund (IMF), China accounted for 24 percent of global economic growth between 2003 and 2013—the year it surpassed the US as the world’s largest trading nation.
 And as the world’s largest trading nation, the decisions China makes about feeding its people have ramifications that go beyond its borders.
 Consider this: China’s population is about 1.4 billion—20 percent of the planet’s—yet it has just 7 percent of the world’s arable land.
 Unsurprisingly, it is fast modernising its domestic food industry and developing innovative technologies.
 It is also looking beyond its borders and buying more food from overseas.
 In 2016, China imported $19.6 billion worth of comestibles—up from $1.3 billion in 1999.
 Already home to seven of the world’s 10 largest ports, China is further extending its trade routes with “One Belt, One Road”—a government-led strategy of investing in and developing roads and shipping lanes in Europe, Asia and Africa.